 Gastric sleeve surgery, also known as Vertical Sleeve Gastrectomy (VSG), is a life-changing procedure for obese individuals seeking a fast and permanent weight loss solution.
-The pre-op diet involves eating healthy, macronutrient-rich foods that prepare your body for surgery and makes it easier and safer for the bariatric surgeon to operate.
+The pre-op diet involves eating healthy, macronutrient-rich foods that prepare your body for surgery, making it easier and safer for the bariatric surgeon to operate.

 Options are limited during this period as they typically consist of broths, non-caffeinated (zero-calorie) drinks, sugar-free Jello or popsicles, and water.
 Patients should avoid consuming carbonated beverages, milk, or alcohol.
 Coffee/tea (decaf) should be limited to a maximum of 2 cups a day with no cream and sugar-free sweetener (Splenda).

-To better survive and thrive during this challenging phase, you should know all of the approved clear liquids that you can have and the things you should avoid.
+To better survive and thrive during this challenging phase, you should know all of the approved clear liquids you can have and what you should avoid.
 Here are the Dos and Don’ts:

 Gastric Sleeve Pre-Operative Diet

 Gastric sleeve preoperative regimen makes nutritional changes to help prep them mentally and physically for surgery.
 This diet will shrink the size of your liver and soften it to be more mobile.
 It also decreases the fat reserves in your abdomen to make room for the bariatric surgeon to maneuver with laparoscopic instruments.

 By learning your current weight and overall BMI, your bariatric surgery provider can best plan the duration of your pre-op diet.
 The pre-surgery diet consists primarily of lean protein, vegetables, and clear liquids to help ensure your stomach is prepped for the procedure.